defenxor/dsiem/docs/directive_and_alarm.md

 Dsiem will then wait for incoming events that match the next rule (i.e. stage 2) rule condition, until one of these conditions happen:
 - the count for matching events reach the stage `occurrence` value, in which case evaluation will continue to next rule (i.e. stage 3); or
-- `timeout` duration (in seconds) has elapsed since the last matched event, in which case the backlog will be discarded.
+- `timeout` duration (in seconds) has elapsed since the first matched event, in which case the backlog will be discarded.

 The above repeats until evaluation of the last rule completes — after which the backlog object will finally be removed.

 ## Triggering Alarm

-Dsiem calculates a risk value for backlog when the current stage's rule condition receive its first matching event.
+Dsiem calculates a risk value for backlog when the current stage's rule condition has been matched by incoming events.
 An alarm will be triggered *when the backlog risk value is ≥ 1*.
 Risk value calculation is based on this formula:

 ```go
 Risk = (reliability * priority * asset value)/25